The Benefits of Organic Baby Products

 Benefits of Organic Cotton for Babies

-Cotton is one of the widest available organic fabrics.
+Cotton is one of the most widely available organic fabrics.
 Cotton feels soft on your baby’s skin and is not likely to cause an allergic reaction.
 It’s durable for products like bibs and bedding, and it is absorbent in burp rags and other similar products.
-If you choose to go the cloth diaper route, cotton is often used to supply the absorbency — but cotton also comes with some dirty statistics.
+If you choose to go the cloth diaper route, cotton can supply the absorbency — but this material also comes with some dirty statistics.

-While conventional cotton has some negatives associated with it, organic cotton shows promise for your baby’s clothing and other textiles.
-Here are some benefits of organic cotton:
+While conventional cotton has some downsides, organic cotton shows promise for your baby’s clothing and other textiles.
+Here are some benefits of organic cotton.

-- Grown without traditional pesticides.
-This means the end product is free of those chemicals.
-It also benefits the environment by eliminating pesticide runoff that can damage habitats and reach groundwater supplies.
+- Grown without traditional pesticides: Chemical-free clothes are better for babies than traditional cotton.
+They also benefit the environment by eliminating pesticide runoff that can damage habitats and reach groundwater supplies.
 Organic cotton growers use techniques such as crop rotation and manual weed removal to protect the crops.

-- Increased durability.
-Organic cotton lasts about 100 washes without breaking down, while conventional cotton can start breaking down after 10 to 20 washes.
+- Increased durability: Organic cotton is a durable fabric, since chemicals don’t damage the fibers.
+As a result, it will last longer after many washes than conventional cotton.
 That means you get more use out of organic cotton products — and we already established you’ll be doing a lot of laundry with a baby in the house.
 While you pay more upfront, the extended wear gives you a better value for your money over conventional cotton products.

 Diapers are another area of concern for many new parents.
 Cloth diapers made from organic cotton give you peace of mind if you’re concerned about chemicals in traditional diapers.
-If you don’t want to mess with organic cotton cloth diapers, many brands now offer organic disposable diapers or disposable diapers with fewer chemicals.
+If you want to avoid the extra effort associated with using organic cotton cloth diapers, many brands now offer organic disposable diapers or disposable diapers with fewer chemicals.

-Your baby reached solid food stage.
-It’s a major milestone and an exciting time for you and your baby, but it brings up another question: Should I buy organic baby food?
+Reaching the solid food stage is an exciting milestone for you and your baby, but it brings up another question — should I buy organic baby food?
 Like any other organic product, it’s a personal decision with some pros and cons to consider.

 Why choose organic baby food?
-Check out these benefits of organic baby food:
+Check out these benefits.

-- Organic foods don’t contain dyes that are often found in conventional baby foods and snacks.
-Dyes offer no nutritional value and are often made from potentially harmful chemicals.
-Organic foods may use natural food products to add coloring without the harmful effects.
+- Clean ingredients: Organic foods don’t contain dyes that are often ingredients in conventional baby foods and snacks.
+Dyes offer no nutritional value and can include potentially harmful chemicals.
+Organic foods may use natural food products to add coloring without the dangerous effects.

-- You keep pesticides and other chemicals out of your baby’s body.
-Food goes directly into your baby’s body, so it stands to reason that food is an important area to go organic if you want to reduce their exposure to pesticides, herbicides and other chemicals.
+- Better nutritional value: Food goes directly into your baby’s body, so it stands to reason that their diet should be a priority if you want to reduce their exposure to pesticides, herbicides and other chemicals.

-- Your baby’s system is still developing, so offering pure, chemical-free food gives your baby the best foundation for proper development.
-Babies are often sensitive, and keeping potentially irritating ingredients out of food can help reduce irritation.
+- Health and wellness: Your baby’s system is still developing, and offering pure, chemical-free food gives them the best foundation for growing up healthy and strong.
+Babies are often sensitive, and keeping potentially irritating ingredients out of food can help reduce upset stomachs.

-- Many people think organic foods taste better than conventional foods.
-While this is a personal preference, you may find you and your baby prefer the taste of organic foods.
+- Taste: Many people think organic foods taste better than conventional foods.
+While this is a personal preference, you may find you and your baby prefer the flavor of organic foods.

-- Cost: Organic baby food and formula typically costs more than their conventional counterparts.
-For families on a limited budget, that cost can be prohibitive.
+- Cost: Organic baby food and formula typically cost more than their conventional counterparts.
+For families on a limited budget, that cost can seem prohibitive.
 Not all organic food is highly priced, though.
 With greater demand for organic products, you can find many different brands at varying price points to help meet your budgetary needs.
-Sticking with the more affordable foods and brands helps you feed your baby organic food without blowing the budget.
+Sticking with more affordable foods and brands helps you feed your baby organic food without blowing the budget.

 - Limited options: While organic food is becoming more readily available than ever, conventional products still dominate the market.
-Some organic foods are limited to particular seasons, since they are grown without genetic modification and aren’t always grown year-round.
-Generally, though, you are able to find or make your own organic baby food products with enough variety to satisfy your baby.
+Some organic foods are only available during specific seasons, since farming crops without genetic modifications means they can’t always grow year-round.
+Generally, you can find or make your organic baby food products with enough variety to satisfy your baby.

-- No nutritional difference: Organic foods may eliminate chemicals, but organic food does not provide any extra nutritional value.
+- No nutritional difference: Organic foods may eliminate chemicals, but they do not provide any extra nutritional value.
 Your baby can get the same nutrients from conventional baby foods as they do from the same organic products.

-If cost is the main thing stopping you from choosing organic baby food, try making your own from organic fruits and vegetables.
-You can often find seasonal organic fruits and vegetables at reasonable prices, and making your own baby food isn’t difficult.
-Look for cheap organic vegetables at farmer’s markets or grow your own organic produce, so you know exactly what is used from seed to table.
+If cost is the primary factor stopping you from choosing organic baby food, try making it from scratch using organic fruits and vegetables.
+You can often find seasonal organic fruits and vegetables at reasonable prices, and making baby food isn’t difficult.
+Look for inexpensive organic vegetables at farmer’s markets or grow them yourself for a complete seed-to-table experience.

 How Can You Be Certain Products Are Actually Organic?

-You’ve decided you want to buy organic, but how do you know you’re actually getting organic products?
+You’ve decided to buy organic, but how do you know you’re getting organic products?
 The best way is to stick to products labeled as “certified organic.”
-To earn that label, the product must meet rigorous standards from a third party, based on the materials and manufacturing processes.
+To earn that label, the product must meet rigorous standards from a third party based on the materials and manufacturing processes.

-In the United States, the U.S. Department of Agriculture oversees organic certification.
+In the United States, the Department of Agriculture oversees organic certification.
 Not all cotton comes from the U.S., so other organizations handle organic certifications.
-SKAL is a Dutch organization that certifies cotton as organic.
+For example, SKAL is a Dutch organization that certifies cotton as organic.

-You can’t generally tell the difference between organic and conventional products just by looking at them.
-Here are some ways to ensure you are truly getting organic products:
+You can’t generally tell the difference between organic and conventional products by looking at them.
+Here are some ways to ensure you are getting the real thing.

-- Look for “certified organic” on the label.
-This ensures the product meets the requirements of the certifying organization.
+- Look for “certified organic” on the label: This phrase ensures the product meets the certifying organization’s requirements.

-- Check the color.
-It seems strange, but the color can help determine if something is truly organic.
-Since organic dye options are limited, most organic cotton and clothing items won’t have a wide range of colors, and those colors won’t likely be bright, vivid colors.
-When you’re checking out organic foods, they shouldn’t contain dyes, unless those dyes are naturally derived from foods such as beets.
+- Check the color: It seems strange, but color can help determine if something is organic.
+Since there are limited organic dye options, most organic cotton and clothing items won’t have a wide range of colors, and they may not be as bright or vivid as you’re used to.
+When you’re checking out organic foods, they should only contain dyes naturally derived from foods such as beets.

-- Calculate the cost.
-As much as we all want a good deal, you’ll have to pay for organic products.
-If a price seems too good to be true, especially on organic clothes that tend to be significantly higher normally, it’s possible the product isn’t actually organic.
+- Calculate the cost: As much as we all want a good deal, you’ll have to pay a little bit extra for organic products.
+If a price seems too good to be true — especially on organic clothes that tend to be significantly higher — it’s possible the product isn’t organic.

-- Find well-known organic brands.
-Do your research to find companies that produce quality organic products, and stick with those companies for your organic needs.
+- Find well-known organic brands: Do your research to find companies that produce quality organic products, and stick with those brands exclusively.